Revolving vs Non-Revolving Credit: Key Differences

-Non-revolving credit, on the other hand, allows you to access a specific amount of money upfront.
-You then pay down your balance.
+Non-revolving credit, however, allows you to access a specific amount of money upfront and then pay down your balance.
 Once it’s paid off, you can no longer access the money.
 Student loans, auto loans, and mortgages are all examples of non-revolving credit.

 Understanding Revolving Credit and How It Works